-To compute iron opacities for Fe XVII and Fe XVIII oscillator strengths from the 60CC-BPRM and 200CC-BPRM calculations, and photoionization cross sections from the 218CC-BPRM and 276CC-BPRM calculations, are used respectively (paper RMOP2).
-So in doing the FAC top-up calculations, matching the bound levels for each BPRM calculation is necessary but complicated by the fact that they have different number of bound levels, especially energy regions where levels are densely packed (see table 1) and the order of their spectroscopic designations may be mismatched and needs to be shuffled (see figure 1).§ Photoionization cross sections of 6 levels of Fe XVII are plotted in figure 1 for 60CC-BPRM and 276CC-BPRM, and we find distinct difference in level 24 and 26.
-Similar issue arises in figure 1 of Fe XVIII .
+To compute iron opacities for Fe xvII and Fe xvIII oscillator strengths from the 60CC-BPRM and 200CC-BPRM calculations, and photoionization cross sections from the 218CC-BPRM and 276CC-BPRM calculations are used respectively (RMOP2).
+So in doing the FAC top-up calculations, matching the bound levels for each BPRM calculation is necessary but complicated by the fact that they have a different number of bound levels, especially energy regions where levels are densely packed (see table 1) and the order of their spectroscopic designations may be mismatched and needs to be shuffled (see figure 1)1.
+Photoionization cross sections of 6 levels of Fe xvII are plotted in figure 1 for 60CC-BPRM and 276CC-BPRM, and we find distinct differences in level 24 and 26.
+A similar issue arises in figure 1 of Fe xvIII.
 Even though these levels have similar energy, they may have distinctive configurations (see section 3.1), which is the reason why we should redo the identification for different CC-BPRM calculations.
 After being switched, these levels show good agreement (see figure 1).